banner image

 If someone you know would benefit from relief about something causing emotional distress, ART may be an efficient solution.
 Some issues, especially if they are on-going or chronic, may require multiple sessions to treat different aspects of the problem.
 However, relief is nearly always felt after one session.
 A new way of thinking about the previous problem, and other issues, thanks to the original problem being released, can be life-changing.

-*Of course that isn’t her actual name.
+*Not her actual name.